 This is the closest we come to magic.
-For 4 weeks in the Spring there is a special place where fireflies cover the forest floor in the park.
-On this tour we paddle as the sun sets and then go for a short, informative walk.
+For 4 weeks out of the year in the Spring, there is a special place where fireflies cover the forest floor in the park.
+On this tour we paddle as the sun sets and then our naturalists will lead you on a short, informative walk.
 As darkness falls the 'magic' begins.
 Fee $65adult, $55 child under 12 yr.

 Get a front row seat to one of natures most spectacular shows, as the sun slips below the horizon line and the day fades to night.
 Relax with friends at the end of the day.
 A calmness comes over the marsh at sunset as the golden colors of sunset are cast over the water and grasses.
 Fee $65adult, $55 child under 12 yr.

 Moonlight tours are scheduled from various locations.This trip starts before sunset as the marsh calms down from the day.
 After darkness falls look to the water for the bioluminescense that sparkles with each paddle stroke.
 The reflection of the full moon on the water is a magnificent view from a kayak- it is as if you are sitting on a giant mirror floating in the middle of the sky.